Ângelo Gabriel: Loan to Strasbourg

 On 8 August 2023, Ângelo was loaned out to Ligue 1 club Strasbourg until the end of the season.

 He made his debut as a substitute in the opening league game against Lyon, where his team won 2–1. Ângelo made his full 90 minute debut on 17 September in his fourth league game against Montpellier.
-In a follow-up league match against FC Metz, he assisted the only goal where his team won the game 1–0, and was named Man of the Match by the Strasbourg's supporters.
+In a follow-up league match against Metz, he assisted the only goal where his team won the game 1–0, and was named Man of the Match by the Strasbourg's supporters.
 He was named as the club's Player of the Month for September.

 Ângelo then also contributed two more assists for Strasbourg, including setting up a winning goal against Lille on 20 December 2023.
 Having initially trouble settling in since joining the club, he became a first team regular, playing in the winger position.
-However, Ângelo was out on two separate occasions, due to injuries, including one that saw him out for the rest of the season.
+However, Ângelo was out on two occasions, due to injuries, including one that saw him out for the rest of the season.
 At the end of the 2023–24 season, he had made 21 appearances in all competitions.
 Following this, Ângelo returned to his parent club.